k00mi/gitaly/ruby/README.md

 - run `make rspec` at the top level at least once, to compile Go binaries and get the test repo;
 - edit code under the current directory (`ruby`);
 - run `bundle exec rspec` in the current directory.

-## Vendored copy of Gitlab::Git

-`gitaly-ruby` contains a vendored copy of `lib/gitlab/git` from https://gitlab.com/gitlab-org/gitlab-ce.
-This allows us to share code between gitlab-ce / gitlab-ee and `gitaly-ruby`.

-To update the vendored copy of Gitlab::Git, run `_support/vendor-gitlab-git COMMIT_ID` from the root of the Gitaly repository.

 ## Development